gr-motion/go-tool/README.md

 - `go convert all videos in this folder to mp4`
 - `go list all files larger than 10MB`

-If a command is destructive (e.g., `rm`), it will show you the command and ask for your confirmation.
+If a command is destructive (e.g., `rm`), it will show you the command with description and ask for your confirmation.
 # go-tool